MiloPS3/Sigfox-test-temperature-voltage/README.md

 12.5 2018 Production new PCB with battery holder,PIC16LF1705 and new antenna.

 29.10 2018 Upgrading the program for better energy conservation.Now is consumption approx 500nA.

+4.3 2019 the license has expired

+27.11 2020 new module with license